Abortion, the 'terminating of a pregnancy', is a controversial topic

 because someone thinks they are useless or a burden.

-- The same could be said of an unconscious person or a sleeping
+- The same could be said of an unconscious person, a person in a

 person...just because they cannot in those states communicate that

-they want to continue to exist does not mean they would agree to
+they want to continue to live does not mean they would agree to

 someone killing them.